Rijstevlaai

-In Dutch and Belgian cuisine, rijsttaart(je)/rijstevlaai (Dutch) or tarte au riz (French) (Reisfladen, all translate to “rice flan”) is a pie with a filling based on rice pudding.
+In Belgian and Dutch cuisine, tarte au riz (French: rice pie), rijsttaart(je)/rijstevlaai (Dutch: rice flan), or Reisfladen (German: rice flan), is a pie with a filling based on rice pudding.
+Rijstevlaai is a type of vlaai.

 It is native to Verviers and popular around the wider region of Eastern Belgium, south-eastern Netherlands and the German region around Aachen.
-Typically they are made 'single-crust'—with no layer of pastry covering the top.
-Rijstevlaai is a type of vlaai.
+Typically they are made 'single-crust'—with no layer of pastry covering the top, although a top crust has been used in older recipes.